wp-plugins/sharexy/readme.txt

 1. Plugin page overview.
 2. Chose the buttons design to perfectly go with your website from the constantly updated design gallery.
+3. You can upload any icons you want.
-3. Various button sizes available.
+4. Various button sizes available.
-4. Static widget customization section.
+5. Static widget customization section.
-5. Floating widget customization section.
+6. Floating widget customization section.
+7. Pinterest dialog box.
-6. Previewing how your options look.
+7. Previewing how your options look.

 == PHP Version ==